jm-merchan/Simple_Boundary_Demo/README.md

 ## 9. Clean Up

-To clean up we go to the main directory and from there
+To clean up, we go to the main directory and from there

+> If you get a 403 error relative to the Vault token run (`apply`) step 1 to update Vault token.

 ```bash
 cd 7_K8S_Vault_Credential_Brokering/vault-boundary-config